daniilsorokin/language-identifier/README.md

 language-identifier
 ===================

-This file describes a java library for language identification.
+This file describes a java library for automatic language identification.

 **Author**: Daniil Sorokin